jkang89/django-rest-apis/README.md

 	- ACCESS_TOKEN_SECRET

 - After deploying, in the Twitter App config, ensure the Callback URL is `http://your-app-name.herokuapp.com/complete/twitter`

+- On the Heroku Dashboard for your app, click on the Deploy tab and connect the app to the proper Github repo

 - To sync the database, use the Heroku CLI and run the following: